mantidproject/mantid/dev-docs/source/Testing/SANSGUI/SANSGUITests.rst

     - Change ``Reduction`` back to 1D
     - Click ``Process All``
     - In the plot you should end up with multiple lines plotted
-    - Check the ``Multi-period`` box
-    - 6 additional columns should appear in the table
+    - Check the ``Multi-period`` box, 6 additional columns should appear in the table
     - Delete all rows and re-load the batch file as previously
 #.
 In the ``Settings`` tab
     - In the ``General, Scale, Event Slice, Sample`` sub-tab, set